How to Generate Revenue When Charging Your Electric Vehicle

 British Columbia Low Carbon Fuel Standard

 British Columbia's Low Carbon Fuel Standard (LCFS) has been in place since 2013 and operates alongside the federal CFR.
-BC fleets have a significant advantage: they can stack provincial LCFS credits with federal CFR credits, potentially generating revenue through both programs from the same kWh of EV charging.
+BC fleets have a significant advantage: they can stack provincial LCFS credits with federal CFR credits, potentially generating direct revenue through both programs from the same kWh of electric vehicle charging.
 EV charging stations in BC can claim credits under both frameworks simultaneously, making British Columbia one of the strongest markets in Canada for EV charging revenue.
 For context on recent credit pricing, see Canada's CFR Credits Hit Historic $400 Milestone.

-Other Programs for Canadian Fleets
+Other Programs and Government Incentives for Canadian Fleets

 What Businesses Can Realistically Expect